mnieber/dodo-commands/doc/dodo-command.rst

 The DodoCommand class
 *********************

-The :code:`BaseCommand` class is pretty simple: it offers access to the project configuration and a command line parser.
+The :code:`BaseCommand` class is pretty simple: it offers a command line parser and access to the project configuration.
 The :code:`DodoCommand` class extends BaseCommand with advanced features.

 The runcmd function, and --confirm and --echo flags
 ===================================================

-The :code:`DodoCommand` class adds: a helper function :code:`runcmd` and two additional flags to each command:
+The :code:`DodoCommand` class adds a helper function :code:`runcmd` and two additional flags to each command:

-#. the runcmd function takes a list of arguments and runs them on the command line.
-Moreover, it loads any variables in ${/ENVIRONMENT/variable_map} from the configuration and adds them to the system environment (for the duration of running the command).
+#. the ``runcmd`` function takes a list of arguments and runs them on the command line.
+Moreover, it adds all variables in ``${/ENVIRONMENT/variable_map}`` to the system environment (for the duration of running the command).

-#. the :code:`--echo` flag changes the behaviour of :code:`runcmd` so that it only prints the arguments instead of executing them.
+#. the :code:`--echo` flag changes the behaviour of :code:`runcmd` so that it only prints a command line instead of executing the command.

-#. the :code:`--confirm` flag changes the behaviour of :code:`runcmd` so that it asks for confirmation before executing a command line.
+#. the :code:`--confirm` flag changes the behaviour of :code:`runcmd` so that it prints a command line and asks for confirmation before executing the command.

-Because the :code:`DodoCommand` class implements :code:`add_arguments` and :code:`handle`, subclasses must now implement :code:`add_arguments_imp` and :code:`handle_imp` instead.
+Because the ``DodoCommand`` class implements :code:`add_arguments` and :code:`handle`, subclasses of ``DodoCommand`` must now implement :code:`add_arguments_imp` and :code:`handle_imp` instead.

 Note that since command scripts are written in Python, it's not guaranteed that all operations are confirmed or echoed to the screen.
-If you write a command script that doesn't completely honor the --confirm and --echo flags, you should mark it with ``safe = False``, as shown in the example below.
+Command scripts that do not completely honor the --confirm and --echo flags should be mark it with ``safe = False``, as shown in the example below.
 Unsafe commands will not run with the --echo flag, and will pause with a warning when run with the --confirm flag.

 .. code-block:: python